acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

     };
 };
 ```
-### 3.2 Complex Example with partial use of components
+### 3.2 Complex example with partial use of components

 ```cpp